-Property taxes for the District, together with County, Town and Fire District taxes, are collected by the Town Tax Receivers.
+Property taxes for the District, together with County, Town and Fire District taxes, are collected by the Town Tax Receiver.
 Such taxes are due and payable in equal installments on December 1 and May 10, but may be paid without penalty by January 10 and May 31, respectively.
-Penalties on unpaid taxes are 1% per month from the date such taxes are due and 10% after May 31.
+After May 31st there is a 5% penalty for unpaid taxes plus 5% interest.
+Penalties increase 1% per month thereafter.

-The Town Tax Receivers distribute the collected tax money to the Towns, fire and school districts prior to distributing the balance collected to the County.
-Uncollected amounts are not segregated by the Receivers and any deficiency in tax collection is the County's liability.
+The Town Tax Receiver distribute the collected tax money to the Town, fire and school districts prior to distributing the balance collected to the County.
+Uncollected amounts are not segregated by the Receiver and any deficiency in tax collection is the County's liability.
 The District thereby is assured of full tax collection.
+In certain years, a portion of such tax collections are received after June 30.